elopio/docs/source/includes/_reporting.md

 Reporting
 =========
-<aside class="notice">The Reporting section is still under construction and may be missing some information.
-Don't worry!
-We plan to update the entire documentation prior to Augur launching.
-Thank you for your patience as we make these updates.</aside>

 Once a [Market](#market)'s underlying event  occurs, the [Outcome](#outcome) must be determined in order for the Market to [Finalize](#finalized-market) and begin [Settlement](#settlement).
 Outcomes are determined by Augur’s [Decentralized Oracle](#decentralized-oracle), which consists of profit-motivated [Reporters](#reporter), who simply report the actual, real-world Outcome of the event.
 Anyone who owns [REP](#rep) may participate in the [Reporting](#report) and [Disputing](#dispute) of Outcomes.
 Reporters whose [Reports](#report) are consistent with consensus are financially rewarded, while those whose Reports are not consistent with consensus are financially penalized.

 Fee Windows